 Students attending Frank Phillips College are expected to maintain high standards of personal and scholarly conduct.
-Academic dishonesty including, but not limited to, cheating, collusion (working with anyone else to produce work for which you take credit without the professor's permission), utilizing resources such as books and notes for a test without the professor 's permission, and plagiarism is considered a serious offense and may result in disciplinary actions including:
+Academic dishonesty including, but not limited to, cheating, collusion (working with anyone else to produce work for which you take credit without the professor's permission), utilizing resources such as books and notes for a test without the professor's permission, and plagiarism.
+Any of these offenses is considered serious and may result in disciplinary actions including:

 - A grade of 0 for the test or assignment

 - · A semester grade of F for the course

 - Administrative withdrawal from the course

 - Academic suspension

+- Notation of the student's transcript of "Academic Dishonesty."